mienaikoe/ziyu/Lore/Notes.md

     - Kip hears Lif on the radio after their network succeeds to thwart Lissa.
     - Casra builds a new society in Ulu and prepares for the ice age.

+- Robots are actually a diffuse neural cloud of microscopic phototransistors

 End
   - Casra and Linyu leave with Kip.
   - Mel uses Kip's technology when she visits the obstruction to control the robots to block the bombs otherwise they would hit Heiko.